I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Optimizing Orders for Picking Sequences

+The greedy algorithm for maximizing $f(Q)$ terminates when $|Q|=n$, so we must also ensure \GRRR~terminates with an order on all $n$ papers.
+Although \GRRR~only considers $\USW_{\RRR}(\cal O)$, which may not be monotonically increasing, by construction it runs until reaching a full order over all papers.
+Thus \GRRR~is equivalent to greedily maximizing $f$.

-We are now ready to prove Theorem~\ref{thm:main_result}.
+We are now ready to prove the $1+\gamma$ approximation ratio for \GRRR~(Theorem~\ref{thm:main_result}).
 Our proof is inspired by the proof in~\cite{fisher1978analysis} that a similar greedy algorithm gives a $\frac{1}{p+1}$-approximation for maximizing a monotone submodular function over the intersection of $p$ matroids.
-However, the introduction of $\gamma$-weak submodularity changes the nature of the proof.
-Directly applying the techniques in \cite{fisher1978analysis} would result in a trivial bound.
-To obtain our guarantee, we must also rely on the fact that at each step $t$, we select exactly one tuple of the form $(i_t, t)$.
-The optimal solution also selects exactly one such tuple as well, thus the overlap between the tuples considered in round $t$ by GRRR and the optimal solution is at most 1.
+However, the introduction of $\gamma$-weak submodularity changes the proof, and we can simplify elements of the proof for our setting.